-In 2013 both Drummond/North Elmsley (D/NE) and Tay Valley Township had Discretionary Septic Re-inspection Programs in place.
+Both Drummond/North Elmsley (D/NE) and Tay Valley Township now have a Mandatory Septic Re-inspection Programs in place for Otty Lake.
 The municipalities have the authority to require a re-inspection take place on systems older than nine years.
 Once all the systems are inspected, they will be reinspected on a ten year cycle.

 Both townships started out with voluntary septic reinspection programs.
 Tay Valley started with a pilot reinspection program on Christie Lake in 2000, which was expanded to a voluntary reinspection program for all lakes in their jurisdiction.
 In 2012 a pilot mandatory inspection program was initiated for Otty and six other lakes.

-It has taken a number of years to complete this important program and the commitment of Tay Valley Township and Drummond/North Elmsley is greatly appreciated.
+t has taken a number of years to complete this important program.
+The commitment of Tay Valley Township and Drummond/North Elmsley is greatly appreciated.

 What We Have Done and Learned.
 A presentation by Eric Kohlsmith at a Septic Savvy workshop in 2012, an inspector with the Mississippi Rideau Septic System Office, on the voluntary septic inspections in Tay Valley, Drummond North Elmsley (Otty Lake), Rideau Lakes, and North Frontenac and Central Frontenac up to 2011.

 Tay Valley Results.
 To read about the results of the Tay Valley 2019 inspection program, see the minutes of the January 28, 2020 Tay Valley Township Meeting, pages 33 to 38.

 Septic systems are a good way to treat waste - as long as they function properly.
 Faulty septic systems can be extremely hazardous since improperly treated effluent can affect your well, your neighbour's well, the shoreline environment and lake water quality.
 The maintenance and care of your septic system is your responsibility, so if you notice a problem, deal with it right away for the sake of everyone's health.